How To Help New York City & State During Coronavirus

 Although there is some evidence of the curve flattening, New York City is still the epicenter of the coronavirus pandemic.
 More than 10,000 people have been killed by the coronavirus in New York, with 671 deaths reported Monday, hospitals are critically overburdened, and unemployment is at an all-time high with gig workers particularly affected.

-Meanwhile, many people are wondering how to help other than social distancing and staying home.
-Ahead, we’ve listed New York-based organizations where you can help those who have been most affected by this virus, including healthcare workers, other essential workers, and incarcerated people.
+Meanwhile, many people are wondering how to help aside from social distancing and staying home (which you should still be doing, if you're able to!).
+Ahead, we’ve listed organizations in both New York City and New York state that you can support to help those who have been most affected by this virus, including healthcare workers, other essential workers, and incarcerated people.

 Advertisement

-Donate to New York nonprofits
+Donate to nonprofits that help feed and house people

-Help with food resources by donating to City Harvest or Citymeals on Wheels.
-Invisible Hands provides food delivery to the most at risk.
-The Fund for Public Health NYC helps people who may not be able to access mental health resources.
+City Harvest helps feed New Yorkers in need.
+Citymeals on Wheels provides food to elderly people who can't leave their homes.
+Invisible Hands brings groceries and supplies to those in high-risk demographics.
+You can also donate to one of the regional food banks in New York state, or to Hunger Solutions New York, a statewide nonprofit dedicated to alleviating hunger.

+For many, COVID-19 is also a housing crisis.
+The Habitat for Humanity Emergency Housing Response Fund helps New Yorkers with urgent housing needs.
+You can also donate to regional homeless shelters in New York state.
 Public Health Solutions helps New Yorkers apply for food stamps and health insurance.

-Habitat for Humanity Emergency Housing Response Fund helps New Yorkers with urgent housing needs.
-Check out this list for statewide resources.
+Additionally, you can donate to community response funds by county or region: Adirondack, Central New York, Orange and Sullivan, Long Island, Northern New York, and Rockland.

-Volunteer remotely
+Volunteer, including remotely

-There are plenty of volunteer opportunities available including virtual ones.
+There are plenty of volunteer opportunities available, including virtual ones.
 You can help sort food and distribute it to the community, drive people to medical appointments, and more.
-Check out Volunteer New York! and New York Cares.
+Check out Volunteer New York!, New York Cares, and Invisible Hands.
+For more volunteer opportunities, visit Help Now NYC, Mutual Aid NYC, or Mutual Aid Hub.

+Healthcare workers are facing dire shortages of PPE (personal protective equipment) such as masks, gloves, and gowns.
+If you have any to donate, visit PPE 2 NYC, Afya Foundation, or Mask Match.

 Donate antibodies (if you’ve recovered from coronavirus)